Connect with others who understand.

 What Is Hydroxychloroquine?

 Hydroxychloroquine is used to treat lupus, an autoimmune disease that can cause inflammation and damage in various parts of the body, including the skin, joints, and organs.
-Hydroxychloroquine is usually taken by mouth in the form of a tablet.
+Hydroxychloroquine is usually taken orally (by mouth) in the form of a tablet.

-Hydroxychloroquine works to treat lupus by calming the immune system and reducing inflammation, which can not only help prevent flares but also improve the long-term management and outcomes of the disease.
-A
+Hydroxychloroquine works to treat lupus by calming the immune system and reducing inflammation, which not only can help prevent flares but also improve the long-term management and outcomes of the disease.

 • Changes in hair growth